RSCC Policies & Guidelines

 - Travel Advances

-- Temporary Travel Advances ‑ When temporary travel is authorized for an employee, the employee may receive an advance, provided an RSCC Request for Travel Advance form is fully completed and submitted with the travel authorization, and is approved.
+- Temporary Travel Advances - When temporary travel is authorized for an employee, the employee may receive an advance, provided an RSCC Request for Travel Advance form for Students and Employees is fully completed and submitted with the travel authorization and is approved (form is listed on the Travel Forms & Guidelines web page).
 An amount equal to 80% of the estimated out-of-pocket expenditures will be allowed as an advance, however, no advance less than $100 will be made.
 Upon return, the employee must submit the appropriate claim for travel expenses, with the amount of the advance deducted from the total expenses.
 Students traveling under individual authorizations or an employee traveling with a student or students who is responsible for disbursing all funds for the trip may be advanced 100% of the amount of the authorization.

 - Expense Claim - Upon return, the employee should submit an expense claim detailing his or her actual expenditures.
 This claim should show the total expenses incurred.
 The advanced amount should be subtracted from this total.
 No advance should exceed actual expenses.
 If this does happen, however, the excess should be returned by the employee to the business office for deposit as a credit against the original advance with proper account distribution being made of the actual expenses incurred.
 In the latter instance, the expense account claim should be forwarded to the business office with notification to file it with the advance request.